Ghernandez1991/Goosebumps-CLI-Game/README.md

 YAML can be found here.
 https://pypi.org/project/PyYAML/

 This choose your own adventure game is based in the command line.
 Users are dumped into a themepark with attactions they can choose from.
-Each attaction features its own challenges and traps where the user my die.
+Each attaction features its own challenges and traps where the user may die.

+Viewer beware, you're in for a scare.